Civil Engineering Building (H20)

 Research interests and supervision

-Professor Russell currently leads a research group comprising 1 research associate and 6 PhD students working in the research areas of:
+Professor Russell is always interested to hear from people who are considering pursuing a PhD.
+He currently leads a research group comprising 1 Research Associate and 5 PhD students working in the research areas of:

 - Applied unsaturated soil mechanics, particularly the way unsaturated soils can be characterised using in situ tests, and the way unsaturated soils interact with shallow foundations and retaining walls;